 “I’m Sorry” Never Healed Anyone…It’s Simply Step One

-In a nutshell, infidelity demands sufficient, actionable, and expressive remorse to be effective.
+In a nutshell, recovering from an affair demands sufficient, actionable, and expressive remorse to be effective.

 You’ve admitted cheating.
-The affair a level of deceit and engagement with another person that severely damaged your relationship and makes you a stranger to your spouse on many levels.
+The affair a level of deceit and engagement with another person that severely damaged your relationship.
+Thus, making you a stranger to your spouse on many levels.

 So, What is the Right Way to Express Remorse Now?

-First, you may be encouraged to know that there is a formula for making your commitment to recovery clear to your spouse.
-Second, I’ve also provided an outline, or Blueprint of an Effective Remorse, of actual things you can say to help your partner see how remorseful you are.
+First, it may encourage you to know that there is a formula for making your commitment to recovery clear to your spouse.
+Second, I’ve also provided a Blueprint of an Effective Remorse of actual things you can say to help your partner understand your remorse.
 Let’s begin with the first point: